Skip to main content

 Ignore DaemonSetsSkip DaemonSet pods when deciding if a node is safe to remove.
 Usually on.

 Delete emptyDir dataAllow draining pods that have an emptyDir volume.
-Off by default to avoid losing data.
+Off by default to avoid silently losing data.

 FieldWhat it means